 This course provides learners with an overview of the different types and systems of support required for successful implementation of open education.
 Learners will examine different types of scaffolding required for learners to understand and succeed in open education environments.
 Different types and examples of faculty development programs and supports including instructional design and educational technology expertise will be explored, in both development and delivery of open pedagogy and open education programming.
 The role of librarians in supporting, advancing, and advocating for open educational resources and increased diversity of resources is discussed as a key part of an open education ecosystem.

-Upon successful completion of this module, learners will be able to identify and apply methods to meet learner support needs for participation in open education practices and environments
+Upon successful completion of this topic, learners will be able to identify and apply methods to meet learner support needs for participation in open education practices and environments

-Upon successful completion of this module, learners will be able to identify and apply methods to meet faculty support needs for developing and implementing open education practices and environments.
+Upon successful completion of this topic, learners will be able to identify and apply methods to meet faculty support needs for developing and implementing open education practices and environments.

-Upon successful completion of this module, learners will be able to explore and practise aspects of open librarianship including support for learners and faculty and equitable access to knowledge and learning resources.
+Upon successful completion of this topic, learners will be able to explore and practise aspects of open librarianship including support for learners and faculty and equitable access to knowledge and learning resources.

 Open Education Policy and Leadership (OPEN-9600)